 Quick answer: the outbound metrics a broker should track fall into three layers — deliverability (are emails landing?), engagement (open and reply rates), and funnel conversion (replies → conversations → submissions → funded deals).
 Watching all three tells you not just whether outreach is 'working' but where it breaks, and lets you forecast funded deals from activity.
 Tracking deal count alone is flying blind; the funnel is where the answers are.
+For the numbers that tell you whether each layer is healthy, see cold email benchmarks: what good looks like.

 Layer 1 — Deliverability (the foundation)